-We start with an exposition of the DRL formulation that is commonly used for parametric medical image analysis tasks such as landmark detection, image registration, and view plane localization.
 DRL also finds its use in other optimization tasks such as hyperparameter tuning, image augmentation selection, neural architecture search, etc., most of which share a common theme of non-differential optimization.
-Exhaustive grid search for these tasks is time-consuming and

-DRL is used to learn an efficient search policy.
-Finally, DRL is used in several miscellaneous topics.
+Exhaustive grid search for these tasks is time-consuming and DRL is used to learn an efficient search policy.
+Finally, DRL is used in several miscellaneous topics such as surgical gesture categorization.

-Tables 3, 4, and 5 contain a list of 49 references mostly published at top journals (such as IEEE Transactions Medical Imaging and Medical Image Analysis) and conferences (such as MICCAI).
+Tables 3, 4, and 5 contain a list of 47 selected papers.
+The selection is made among publications in top journals (such as IEEE Transactions on Medical Imaging and Medical Image Analysis) and conferences (such as MICCAI and CVPR) up to 2020.
+We also include a few related papers found elsewhere.
 The list is by no means exhaustive.
 For each reference, we also provide the task with its concerned image modality and anatomy and offer some remarks when appropriate.

-Fig. 8 shows the number of DRL papers published every year, which clearly indicates a growing trend.
+Fig. 7 shows the number of DRL papers published every year, which clearly indicates a growing trend.
 In most of the listed papers, model-free learning algorithms are used.